J-MD/Udacity-Projects/README.md

 # Udacity-Projects
 Repository for all things related to Udacity

-Tree should be Udacity > Course name > Curriculum > Project 2
+Tree should be Udacity > Course name > Curriculum > Lesson > Project